-When an agency submits a request for exemption, waiver, extension, or variance to the WSCJTC, a review process will be triggered that follows the requirements of the relevant WAC.
+When an agency submits a request for Exemption, Waiver, Extension, or Variance to the WSCJTC, a review process will be triggered that follows the requirements of the relevant WAC.
 Reviews are initiated once all requested materials have been received.
 It is imperative that all requested materials be received by the specific due date.

-- 1. Before a preliminary internal staff review is conducted, the program manager assigned to the request will: - Ensure all required materials are submitted; - Conduct any research related to the request if necessary; and - Complete the exemption, waiver, extension rubric.
+- 1. Before a preliminary WSCJTC staff review is conducted, the Program Manager assigned to the request will: - Ensure all required materials are submitted; - Conduct any research related to the request if necessary; and - Complete the Exemption, Waiver, Extension rubric.

-- 2. The auditor will add their recommendation and send the rubric to the Deputy Director via DocuSign for final review and approval. - 3.
-An electronic or written decision will be documented and provided to the requesting agency for all completed reviews.

-G. 24-Hour In-Service Training Including WSCJTC's Two-hour Online CIT Training Commission Review Process

-- 1. 24-Hour In-Service and Two-Hour CIT Annual Training - a.
-Agencies wishing to appeal the Deputy Director's denial may submit a request for exemption, waiver, or extension to the Commission under WAC 139-03-030.
+- 2. The 24-Hour Auditing Program Manager will add their recommendation and send the rubric to the Deputy Director via DocuSign for final review and approval. - 3.
+An electronic or written decision will be documented and provided to the requesting agency for all completed reviews. - G. 24-Hour In-Service Training Including WSCJTC's Two-hour Online CIT Training Commission Review Process - 1.
+24-Hour In-Service and Two-Hour CIT Annual Training - a.
+Agencies wishing to appeal the Deputy Director's denial may submit a request for Exemption, Waiver, or Extension to the Commission under WAC 139-03-030.
 Upon receipt of a request for appeal under WAC 139-03-030(2), the Executive Director shall schedule the request for full consideration at the next Commission meeting.
 If it is determined by the Chair that circumstances justify expedited review, the Chair may schedule a special meeting for the sole purpose of effecting review.
 After full consideration of the matter, the Commission shall deny, grant, or provide alternative mitigating relief.
 The applicant or a representative from the employing agency is not required to be present. - b.
 A written decision will be documented and provided electronically to the requesting agency for all completed reviews.

 Chapter 1 Policy 11

-LETCSA, IIT Qualified Lead Investigator Certification and Annual Training Requirements
+LETCSA, IIT Qualified Lead Investigator Certificate

+and Annual Training Requirements